estefaniagPerez/secure-mail/README.md

 standard described in the [RFC3156](https://tools.ietf.org/html/rfc3156) document.

 ## Usage
-In order to use the library it is only necessary to import the project and then add the project as a _Maven_ dependency.
+To use the library, import the package into your project and then add the package as a _Maven_ dependency.

-The library is quite simple to use, and only two steps are neccesary:
+The library is quite easy to use, and only two steps are neccesary:

-1. Use the factory to get the mail encryptor instance that we want to use.
+1. Use the factory to get the mail encryptor instance.
     - By type: the type of encryptor to be used will be explicitly indicated by the _type_ field.
         ```
         // SMIME encryptor